brevzin/brevzin.github.io/_posts/2024-09-20-annotations.md

 But in creating an intermediate representation — you have to create a representation rich enough to be able to handle all possible (de)serialization targets.
 Some of them will need the number of fields in advance or will need to leave a hole for skipped fields.
 So `serde` needs to provide for such.

 In C++, we just don't.
 The serializer for any given target can just directly do all the operations that it needs to do — because it directly has all the information at this disposal.
 No abstraction necessary.
+As a result, the C++ equivalent of the `serde` library would probably just be a list of types usable as annotations, the `parse_attrs_from()` function, and maybe a couple other little helpers.

 Introspection is a pretty powerful tool.

 ## This is not the End